SublimeText/JumpTo/README.md

 Usage
 =====

 Press ctrl+e (or click on Goto -> Jump to) and enter a search string.
-The cursor will jump to the start of the first occurence of this search string.
+The cursor will jump to the start of the first occurrence of this search string.

-Press ctrl+shift+e (or click on Selection -> Expand Selection to) to select all characters from the current cursor position to the first occurence of the search string.
+Press ctrl+shift+e (or click on Selection -> Expand Selection to) to select all characters from the current cursor position to the first occurrence of the search string.

 Options
 ========